Kilmore - Broadford

 AreaSearch assessment of residential development activity positions Kilmore - Broadford among the top 25% of areas assessed nationwide

-With around 147 people per dwelling approval, Kilmore - Broadford exhibits growth area characteristics.
-Future projections indicate a population increase of 9,467 residents by 2041.
-If current development rates continue, housing supply may struggle to keep pace with population growth, potentially intensifying buyer competition and supporting price increases.
+This balances buyer choice while supporting current property values.
+However, building activity has slowed in recent years.
+The area maintains its traditional low-density character, with 89.0% detached houses and 11.0% attached dwellings approved.
+This focus on family homes appeals to those seeking space.
+With around 147 people per dwelling approval, Kilmore - Broadford exhibits characteristics of a growth area.
+Future projections indicate the area will add approximately 9,373 residents by 2041.
+If current development rates continue, housing supply may struggle to keep pace with population growth, potentially increasing buyer competition and supporting property price increases.

 Frequently Asked Questions - Development